srones/Subset-Sum-Project/README.md

     - Works for +, -, and 0 targets and list elements
     - Returns True as soon as set is found, False if there does not exist a set

+### Benchmark ###

+1 - 30: Instances of size n = 0, 1, 2, ...
+29 where no solution exists.
+Achieved by array of all 1s with target = 0.